System model

 The drawing is the result, not the source

-The most useful mental model is to treat LogiDraft as a system engine that happens to produce drawings, not as a drawing surface that happens to contain some formulas.
+The most useful mental model is to treat LogiDraft as a system engine that happens to produce drawings, not as a manual drawing surface that happens to contain some formulas.

 This perspective helps explain why a change to one input can update visible geometry, labels, classifications, and output rows all at once.
 The system is being reevaluated, not partially patched.